codeaffen/codeaffen.org/_posts/2021-07-16-oh-my-zsh-walkthrough.md

 OMZ comes with a bunch of plugins.
 You should take a look a the [list of plugins](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins){:target="_blank"} in the repository.

-Each plugin should have a README which describe what do you get with the plugin.
+Each plugin should have a README which describes what you get with the plugin.

 To use a plugin you only need to add the plugin name to the variable `plugins` in your `.zshrc` file.